panthangiEshwary/Feedback-Application-k-s/README.md

 kubectl apply -f k8s/frontend-deployment.yaml kubectl apply -f k8s/06-ingress.yaml

 Verify Deployments:
 kubectl get pods -n feedback
 kubectl get svc -n feedback
 kubectl get ingress -n feedback

 Current Status
 Feedback submission is functional
 Real-time updates via WebSocket are working
 Kubernetes deployment tested on Minikube

+Conclusion
+This project demonstrates the implementation of a scalable feedback collection system using a three-tier architecture and Kubernetes for orchestration.
+The modular design allows for easy scaling and maintenance, making it suitable for deployment in various environments.